pmgysel/alexnet-forwardpath/README.md

 ## Network parameters from Matcaffe
 The network parameters are not included in this repository.
-Before running, please make sure you download the parameters from Caffe's [Model Zoo](https://github.com/BVLC/caffe/tree/master/models/bvlc_reference_caffenet).
+Before running, please make sure you download the pretrained model from Caffe's [Model Zoo](https://github.com/BVLC/caffe/tree/master/models/bvlc_reference_caffenet).
 Instructions of the Caffe installation can be found [here](http://caffe.berkeleyvision.org/installation.html).
 More information about Caffe's Matlab wrapper is here: [Matcaffe](http://caffe.berkeleyvision.org/tutorial/interfaces.html).
 Once you downloaded the trained weights (bvlc_reference_caffenet.caffemodel) from the Model Zoo, use Matcaffe to extract the weights